-If you work with young carers, young people or are simply interested in learning more about how we can better identify and support young carers – order your copy today.
-To order please contact the young carer team on 1800 242 636 or email [email protected] The creation of the kit was funded by the NSW Department of Family and Community Services.
+If you work with young carers, young people or are simply interested in learning more about how we can better identify and support young carers, get in touch with the team today by calling (02) 9280 4744 or email [email protected].
+The creation of the statement was funded by the NSW Department of Family and Community Services.

 NSW Government Publications

 The former Minister for Ageing and Disability Services, the Hon.
 John Ajaka MLC, launched the NSW Carers Strategy at NSW Parliament House on 7 August 2014.
 The five year strategy is designed so government, community and corporate sectors can work together to achieve better outcomes and support for carers.
 See here for more information.

 The Department of Family and Community Services (FACS) has created a website for front line workers who want to learn more about young carers.
 The website contains an eLearning tool and resources and links with further information about young carers and some of the services available to them in NSW.
 You can access the website and eLearning tool here.

 In 2011 FACS also published Identifying and supporting young carers, a resource for staff in government departments and non-government organisations who need to know more about young carers.
 It provides basic information about young carers, their potential needs and services they can be referred to for assistance.
 Download the paper here.